OskarMannik/pub-crawl-game/README.md

 # pub-crawl-game
-Our project for Artificial and Natural Intelligence
+Our project for Artificial and Natural Intelligence.